Chanikya333/PdfGenerator/README.md

 ]
 }

-You can check the result using th e api
+You can check the result in postman using the api: http://localhost:8080/api/generate-pdf